Dr Lou Harvey

 Student education

-I supervise PhD students working in the areas of learning and creative practice, peace and development education, migrant integration and education, and decolonisation and social justice in higher education.
+I supervise PhD students working in intercultural, peace and development education, migrant integration and education, and decolonisation and social justice in higher education, often using creative and non-traditional methodologies.
 I welcome inquiries for projects related to learning and creative practice in a range of educational settings.

 Research groups and institutes